-The filler plug has a vent and must be inserted into the upper hole in the transmission case.
+CAUTION The filler plug has a vent and must be inserted into the upper hole in the transmission case.
 If the filler plug is inserted into the lower hole in the transmission case, the fluid will leak out and damage the transmission.

-Recommended Skid Steer Transmission Fluid.
+Recommended Skid Steer Transmission Fluid:

-The recommended transmission Fluid is a mixture of 28 oz(.841) Type "F" ATF and 4oz(.1201) locking differential additive(GM part no. 1052358) Total capacity is 1 Quart.
+The recommended transmission Fluid is a mixture of 28 oz (.841 liter) Type "F" ATF or DEXRON III and 4oz (.120 liter) locking differential additive (ACDelco part no. 88900330)

+Total capacity is 1 Quart.